JLC2141/intro_to_cli/README.md

 > [!NOTE]
-> This echo line works in the sense the it outputs a message, but it's really not an optimal solution
+> This echo line works in the sense that it outputs a message, but it's really not an optimal solution.
-> A much better solution would be
+> A much better solution would be:

 ```
 if [ $? -eq 0 ]; then